Surt/Granada/README.markdown

 ### Define resultSet (collection type) class on Model

 Now is possible to define the resultSet class returned for a model instances result. (if `return_result_sets` config variable is set to true)
-Notice that the resultSet class defined must `extends IdiormResultSet` and must be loaded
+Notice that the resultSet class defined must `extends Granada\ResultSet` and must be loaded

 ```php
     // In the Model